 2013 Winner: Marshall K. Harris

-For more information about the 2013 winner, visit: http://marshallharrisstudios.com.
+For further information about the winning artist, go to http://marshallharrisstudios.com.

 2012 Winner: Michael Bise